 When we talk about refunds, there are two topics that are important:

-- As a “nonrefundable” credit, taxpayers may not claim credit that is more than their tax liability (in other words, what you owe the state before you start to apply deductions and credits).
+- As a “nonrefundable” credit, taxpayers may not claim credit that is more than their tax liability (in other words, what you owe the state before you start to apply deductions and credits.
+Think “top of the form” not “bottom of the form”.).
 You may, however, carry the unused credit forward for up to the next five years.

-- As stated above, though, if you prepaid your taxes though regular paycheck withholding or estimated taxes, you may be in line to increase your refund (as your liability may be reduced below your prepaid taxes).
+- As stated above, though, if you prepaid your taxes though regular paycheck withholding or estimated taxes, the effect of the credits may be to increase your refund (as your liability may be reduced below your prepaid taxes).

 When is the deadline to make a donation?